locllos/felere/README.md

 1. Inherit from the `BaseFederatedOptimizer` class.
 2. Implement the `play_round` and `client_update` methods.
 These methods should be specific to the new custom algorithm.
-3. Run the new algorithm in a Pipeline by executing it within the library.
+3. Run the new algorithm in a `Pipeline` by executing it within the library.

 [See detailed example here](./examples/custom.ipynb)

-## Example of usage
+## Example of the learning process

 Here is an ordinary learning process in FeLeRe library.